bipio-server/bipio/README.md

 A sample upstart script is supplied in config/upstart_bip.conf -- suggest using upstart with monit

+To automatically expire Bips and Fire their triggers, create cron's like so

+### Expire Runner

+    0 * * * * {username} /path/to/bipio/tools/expire-runner.sh

+The server comes with the 'bip-expire.js' hook but not the shell script at this stage.
+You'll need to create the cron to match your environment (shell, install path, logging path).
+Here's a sample

+    #!/bin/bash
+    export NODE_ENV=production
+    export HOME="/path/to//bipio"
+    cd $HOME (date && node ./tools/bip-expire.js ) 2>&1 >> /path/to/bipio/logs/cron_server.log

+### Trigger Runner

+    */15 * * * * {username} /path/to/bipio/tools/trigger-runner.sh

+Similarly for bip-trigger.js

+    #!/bin/bash
+    export NODE_ENV=production
+    export HOME="/path/to//bipio"
+    cd $HOME (date && node ./tools/bip-trigger.js ) 2>&1 >> /path/to/bipio/logs/trigger.log

 ## Documentation

 General API spec and tutorials can be found at https://bip.io.
 For server setup and configuration guides,